 Loma Linda University Medical Center has been a regional leader in treating cancer patients since 1905 and shares the distinction of being one of only a handful of institutions throughout California with such a long history of collecting cancer.
 The Loma Linda Tumor Registry began collecting cancer cases in 1947, long before cancer reporting in California became a law.
-The original, now an archival database, contains over 33,000 cases through the year 1986.The current active database (January 1, 1987 forward) contains 65,311 cases with a total of 63,068 patients.
+The original, now an archival database, contains over 33,000 cases through the year 1986.The current active database (January 1, 1987 forward) contains approximately 70,000 cases.

 Data from the Cancer Registry Cancer Database offers an important tool to identify opportunities to improve the quality of the services and care provided to our cancer patients.
 Physicians and researchers at LLUH frequently use this data repository as an important resource for feasibility studies, grant proposals and as the data source for many ongoing studies approved by the LLUH Internal Review Board (IRB).
 Throughout this process, procedures and systems are in place to ensure that the confidentiality of each individual patient and their right to privacy are carefully protected.

 Multidisciplinary Tumor Board – Cancer Conferences

 The Medical Center now offers ten multidisciplinary Tumor Board/Cancer Conferences, coordinated by the Cancer Center’s Outcomes and Quality personnel.
 Tumor Board/Cancer Conferences offer physicians an opportunity to present newly diagnosed cancer cases for a prospective, multidisciplinary review.